jmagdanz/ArcticAlaskaSubsistenceNetworks/README.md

 Data were collected in cooperation with the Alaska Native Villages of Kaktovik, Venetie, and Wainwright in according with the Principles for the Conduct of Research in the Arctic (https://www.nsf.gov/geo/opp/arctic/conduct.jsp).
 Researchers who wish to use these data in their own research must comply with these principles, must provide the principal investigators with an opportunity to review any analyses of these data prior to publication, and must credit *The Sharing Project* as below.

-# Required Data Citation

-**Kofinas, Gary, Shauna S. BurnSilver, and James Magdanz.
-2016. *The Sharing Project.* University of Alaska Fairbanks, Arizona State University, and Division of Subsistence, Alaska Department of Fish and Game.**

 **Cooperating Organizations**

 Bureau of Oceans Energy Management